Mona Keijzer: Early life

+Politics

+Christian Democratic Appeal

 Keijzer started her political career as a member of the municipal council of Waterland from 1996 to 2002 and was later an alderwoman from 1998 to 2006.
 Subsequently, she worked as a lawyer and mediator in 2005 and 2006.
 Afterwards she was an alderwoman of neighbouring municipality of Purmerend from 2007 to 2012.

 In 2012, Keijzer contested the CDA leadership election in an attempt to become the party's lijsttrekker for the 2012 general election.
 Although performing unexpectedly well in the elections, she let Sybrand van Haersma Buma go first.
-Placed second on the list of candidates, Keijzer was elected to the House of Representatives, receiving 127,446 votes.
+Placed second on the list of candidates, Keijzer was elected to the House of Representatives, receiving 127,446 votes, and she served as her party's spokesperson for curative care, asylum, and integration.
 She was reelected in the 2017 general election with 165,384 votes.

 On 26 October 2017, Keijzer was appointed State Secretary for Economic Affairs and Climate Policy in the third Rutte cabinet.
 In this capacity, she was responsible for consumer policy, small and medium-sized enterprises, telecom, post and market regulation.

 In a joint statement in October 2020, Keijzer and her French counterpart Cédric O called for a European Union authority to regulate large technology companies and argued that such an authority should be able to prevent digital platforms from blocking access to their services "unless they have an objective justification."

 In 2020, she again contested the CDA leadership election, but came third, after Hugo de Jonge and Pieter Omtzigt.
 Placed seventh on the party's candidate list for the 2021 general election, Keijzer was reelected, obtaining 18,031 votes.

 On 25 September 2021 Keijzer was dismissed from her cabinet position after publicly criticising the cabinet's position on COVID-19 measures.
 While forced resignations are not unheard of, being removed from a cabinet position has little precedent.
 The last time a cabinet member was fired was in 1975, although in that instance Jan Glastra van Loon was allowed to resign.
 Before Keijzer's discharge, no other cabinet member had actually been fired since World War II.
 Media outlets reported that Keijzer refused to resign.
 Keijzer also resigned from the House of Representatives two days later.